 Winter brings dreary days and dropping temperatures, but don’t put your shades away.
 Wearing your sunglasses when it’s cold is just as important as shielding you from the sun’s rays when it’s warm.

-So keep those sunglasses around (or opt for a special winter pair) to keep your eyes comfortable and protected from the harsh winter elements.
+So keep those sunglasses around (or opt for a special winter pair) to help protect your eyes from the harsh winter elements.

 Here are five reasons you should reach for your sunglasses in winter: